Free-Geek/JavaScript/README.md

 console.log(14 >= 13);
 ```

 That works - email that over to your boss and head out to lunch!
 When you get back however, your boss will probably have emailed you back with some "constructive criticism."
-You boss was hoping to have it give a little more feedback, maybe with some text that displays in the console that lets gamers know if they play this or not.
+Your boss was hoping to have it give a little more feedback, maybe with some text that displays in the console that lets gamers know if they can play or not.
 It was suggested that the program have three outputs: if the gamer is under 13 we should tell them to go away, else if the gamer is 13 we should congratulate them for finally being old enough to play, else we should invite the game into the game!

 Luckily JavaScript has just the thing!
 Remember those `if` and `else` keywords?
 They were created to do *conditionals* - blocks of code that run when something is true or not.
 Let's start with a simple example: